-The program started off with introductions, which included a video of each contestant explaining her public service platform and performing a traditional tribal
+The program started off with introductions, which included a video of each contestant explaining her public service platform and performing a traditional tribal dance.

 "I want to promote mental health awareness and suicide prevention.
 I want to help normalize speaking about mental illness and shed light on how we can help those experiencing it," said Galindo.
-"I also want to serve as an example for those who think

-Continued on page 3
+"I also want to serve as an example for those who think Continued on page 3

 Newly crowned Alyse Marrietta (Gila River Indian Community) takes the title of Miss Indian Arizona on Saturday, October 9.
-SRPMIC member Skehg' Hiosik Galindo was named runner up and titled first attendant and Lorraine Cooley (San Carlos will eliminate unnecessary burdens to the repatriation process and allow Indigenous peoples greater access to their ancestors' remains and sacred items."

-Apache Tribe) was named second attendant.
-Photo by Michael Schaaf courtesy of MIAA Take the Pledge and Start By Believing
+SRPMIC member Skehg' Hiosik Galindo was named runner up and titled first attendant and Lorraine Cooley (San Carlos Apache Tribe) was named second attendant.
+Photo by Michael Schaaf courtesy of MIAA